![]() |

 That's not a question!

 Microsoft SQL Server 7 with SP3, and later versions, quietly changed (which is to say, broke) how they respond to queries that execute stored procedures with output parameters.
 Earlier servers let you send a query like EXECUTE A @P OUTPUT and fetch the output parameter as a special result row (technique varying by library).
 Newer servers simply don't send back that data.
-To elicit output parameters from them, you have to use the RPC protocols such as the db-lib dbrpcparam.
+To elicit output parameters from them, you have to use the RPC functions such as the DB-Library dbrpcparam.

 You want to make sure: